-And yes, there’s cilantro in it.
+And yes, you can add cilantro.
 Apparantly it’s in your DNA whether you like cilantro or not.
 The people who don’t like it, say it tastes like soap.
 I’m luckily someone who does like the herb, which makes it easier for me to enjoy Asian food: it’s used in practically every dish.
 If you don’t like cilantro, just leave it out of this Tom Kha Gai recipe.

-The original Tom Kha Gai recipe I used, was this one.
-But I didn’t have any kaffir lime leaves and no galangal.
-So I substituted the galangal for a chunk of ginger and I left out the kaffir lime leaves.
+Originally the recipe calls for galangal, kaffir lime leaves and gula djawa (palm sugar).
+I didn’t have any of these, so I substituted the galangal for a chunk of ginger, the djawa for some regular light brown sugar and I left out the kaffir lime leaves.
 Not really authentic, I know.
 But sometimes one has to improvise.
-Here are the ingredients you will need for this Tom Kha Gai recipe, with my substitutes in italic.
+Here are the ingredients you will need for this Tom Kha Gai recipe:

 - 2 stalks of lemongrass

 - 1 chicken stock cube

 - Spring onion

 - 2 tablespoons of fish sauce

 - Cilantro (optional)